 Up to $25 million, 2017-2022

-Australia’s current five year health program to support Fiji’s health sector is strongly aligned to the Ministry of Health & Medical Services Strategic Plan.
+Australia’s health program is strongly aligned with Fiji’s Ministry of Health and Medical Services Strategic Plan.
 The strategic focus areas are intended to enhance curative and preventive health services in partnership with the Ministry of Health through quality investments.
 The program works at three levels of the health system: national systems, health providers, and communities.
-The outcomes are underpinned by five strategic objectives including:

 Australia is committed to stepping up our engagement in the region to build a stronger Pacific.
 Australia's regional health program complements bilateral health investments with a strong focus on supporting health activities that require a regional or multi-country approach, such as workforce training, clinical services and cross-border disease threats.
 Key objectives include: